 While parks and historic sites are open for day-use, capacity will be monitored closely in order to prevent overcrowding.
 If nearing capacity, parking lots may close temporarily.
 Missouri State Parks has implemented a number of measures designed to maintain required social distancing and protect visitors, volunteers and staff.
 The latest information from Missouri State Parks on COVID-19 can be found here.
 A full list of temporary closures can be found here.

 Walk in the footsteps of the Lewis and Clark Expedition at Clark’s Hill/Norton State Historic Site.
 The explorers camped at the base of Clark’s Hill between June 1 and June 3, 1804, on their epic journey.
 William Clark climbed the hill on June 2 and saw a sweeping vista that included the confluence of the Missouri and Osage rivers.
-Today, a short trail takes visitors past two Indian mounds mentioned by Clark in his journals and to an overlook that shows where Clark stood more than 200 years ago.
+Today, a short trail takes visitors past two American Indian mounds mentioned by Clark in his journals and to an overlook that shows where Clark stood more than 200 years ago.